 We’re delighted to be welcoming Piva back to Halsway for a fifth course exploring the Real Roots! of folk music, both the music and the instruments.
 Discover the world of late 16th century popular traditional music as heard in both court and country.
 The focus of the course will be playing 4 or 5 part harmony in small groups but it doesn’t matter if you are new to this music or an experienced renaissance specialist; sessions will be adapted to suit all levels.

-We will, as ever, be looking at dance repertoire and how simple tunes could be adapted into different harmonies and arrangements but for those that wish to, we will also be playing some “art music” with layered polyphony.
-Whatever the music, there will be plenty of opportunities for all levels of players to experience this music.
+We will, as ever, be looking at dance repertoire and how simple tunes can be adapted into different harmonies and arrangements and for those that wish to, we will also be playing some “art music” with layered polyphony.
+There will be plenty of opportunities for all levels of players to experience these types of music.